7 Linear regression with a single predictor

 The correlation value has no units and will not be affected by a linear change in the units (e.g., going from inches to centimeters).

 We can compute the correlation using a formula, just as we did with the sample mean and standard deviation.
-The formula for correlation, however, is rather complex74, and like with other statistics, we generally perform the calculations on a computer or calculator.
+The formula for correlation, however, is rather complex3, and like with other statistics, we generally perform the calculations on a computer or calculator.

-Figure 7.11 shows eight plots and their corresponding correlations.
-Only when the relationship is perfectly linear is the correlation either -1 or 1.
+Figure 7.10 shows eight plots and their corresponding correlations.
+Only when the relationship is perfectly linear is the correlation either -1 or +1.
 If the relationship is strong and positive, the correlation will be near +1.
 If it is strong and negative, it will be near -1.
 If there is no apparent linear relationship between the variables, then the correlation will be near zero.

-Figure 7.11: Sample scatterplots and their correlations.
+Figure 7.10: Sample scatterplots and their correlations.
 The first row shows variables with a positive relationship, represented by the trend up and to the right.
 The second row shows variables with a negative trend, where a large value in one variable is associated with a lower value in the other.

 The correlation is intended to quantify the strength of a linear trend.
-Nonlinear trends, even when strong, sometimes produce correlations that do not reflect the strength of the relationship; see three such examples in Figure 7.12.
+Nonlinear trends, even when strong, sometimes produce correlations that do not reflect the strength of the relationship; see three such examples in Figure 7.11.

-Figure 7.12: Sample scatterplots and their correlations.
+Figure 7.11: Sample scatterplots and their correlations.
 In each case, there is a strong relationship between the variables.
 However, because the relationship is not linear, the correlation is relatively weak.

 Order the six scatterplots from strongest negative to strongest positive linear relationship.